-You guys know I love pasta from Creamy Sun-Dried Tomato Pasta, Shrimp Fettuccine, Spaghetti and Meatballs, Weeknight Spaghetti Bolognese, Million Dollar Mac and Cheese and Chicken Parmesan with spaghetti, but I am not exaggerating when I say this Shrimp Pesto Pasta is one of my favorite pastas of ALL time.
+You guys know I love pasta, from Creamy Sun-Dried Tomato Pasta, Shrimp Fettuccine, Spaghetti and Meatballs, Weeknight Spaghetti Bolognese, Million Dollar Mac and Cheese and Chicken Parmesan with spaghetti, but I am not exaggerating when I say this sun-dried tomato pesto pasta is one of my favorite pastas of ALL time.
 I kid not.
 Not when it comes to Sun-Dried Tomato Shrimp Pesto Pasta!

 This shrimp pasta is quick and easy – 20 minutes or less – but the flavors are out of this world thanks to the sun-dried tomato basil pesto.
 This pesto deserves its very own recipe.
 It’s tangy, garlicky, herby, salty and packs a flavorful punch – you will want to use it on everything!